1

 7 So far, this is only a general plan, for which a strategy is gradually being developed - to support sustainable industry, the circular economy and related waste management.
 However, a bill banning certain types of disposable plastics (cutlery, plates, straws, cups) was not approved by the Czech government until January 2020.
 Ideally, it should apply from July 2021.

-Do you know an interesting link that is missing from the database?
+Do you want to receive updates?
+Do you know something that is missing here?
 Want to share your story?
-Would you be interested in a specific interview?

 The project was renewed with the support of the Specific Research FaVu BUT and is one of the outputs of Valentýna Landa Filípková's dissertation.